WilliamSchack/Spotify-Downloader/README.md

 **Download Speed Limit - Recommended: 0MB/s**
 - The speed limit to downloading songs in MB/s.
 A value of 0 is uncapped

+**Download Timeout - Default: 30000**
+- How long it takes for a download to time out if no progress is made in ms

 **YouTube Cookies**
 - The YouTube cookies used for downloading songs.
 Used to download songs with age restrictions and at a higher quality with YouTube Premium